Chapter 11 Breaking Off the Engagement

 The two made up their minds and deliberately took their time before letting them in.

-Andrew sat on the sofa, looking at news on his phone, not even lifting his eyelids, saying slowly.
+Andrew sat on the sofa, looking at the news on his phone, not even lifting his eyelids, saying slowly:

 "You're here.
 Have a seat."

-Julie sat beside him, drinking tea and reading a magazine.
+Julie sat beside him, sipping tea and reading a magazine, not even lifting her eyelids.

 Olivia had seen this kind of attitude countless times before.

-Olivia let out a cold laugh, walked up to Julie, threw her magazine straight into the trash can, grabbed her teacup, poured the tea into a nearby flower pot, and said.
+Olivia let out a cold laugh, walked up to the Collins couple, and threw their phone and magazine straight into the trash can:

-The Collins couple hadn't recovered from the shock of the tea being dumped when they were stunned speechless by this statement.
+The Collins couple hadn't recovered from the shock of their things being thrown away when they were stunned speechless by this statement.

-Olivia's lips curled with mockery.
-"I did say I liked John back then, but the ones who called my dad countless times asking for the engagement - that was you, wasn't it?
-The ones whose faces lit up when you got that first contract from my family - that was also you, wasn't it?
+Olivia's lips curled with mockery: "I did say I liked John back then, but the ones who chased my dad for miles asking for the engagement—that was you, wasn't it?
+The ones whose faces lit up with joy when you got that first contract from my family—that was also you, wasn't it?
 Not even a year after the engagement, and you've already forgotten how you used to grovel?"

 Years ago, the Shaw and Collins families were roughly equals.